These are some of the questions asked by the participants:

-During the weekend, we work on the idea and try to put it into action on the final day.
-Launching the final project is the goal during the weekend.
+During the weekend, we build (and try to launch) the first version of the product.
+Launching the beta version of the product is the goal during the weekend.
 After the event, it is the responsibility of the entrepreneur (and his team) to carry forward the project.

 4. Do all the participants have to submit an idea?
 Can I participate if I don’t have an idea?

 Only those who have an idea and are ready to see it shaped beyond recognition by a group of people will be presenting their idea.
 Of course you can participate if you don’t have an idea.
 Your skills in executing the elected idea are no less important.

 5. Do we have to present the idea in slides?

 No. You will have to pitch the idea only with your words and without the help of PowerPoint.

 6. I have an idea but don’t know if it is suitable for the format of the event.
 What kind of idea/project is ideal for this format?

 The ideas to be presented should have the following characteristics:

 Be easily understandable (and understood) throughout the world, therefore initiatives that are complex per se that develop in complex markets (and therefore require specialized prior knowledge of the sector) should not be considered.
 It should be possible to develop the first version (beta software, website, blog etc.) during the weekend, so technologically complex initiatives that require long periods of development are not encouraged.
 If your idea does not meet these requirements but you still think that you can convince the audience to select your idea, go ahead.
 Show us your presentation and persuasion skills.
 All the best!